-To prevent tarnishing, the easiest thing to do is to make sure that your sterling silver earrings or necklaces don’t come into contact with chlorinated water or household chemicals.
+To prevent tarnishing, the easiest thing to do is to make sure your sterling silver earrings or necklaces don’t come into contact with chlorinated water or household chemicals.
 And the easiest way to do this is to take off your jewellery before you do any heavy cleaning or before you jump into the shower or pool.
 Also put your make up and perfumes on first and avoid wearing your jewellery when exercising or sleeping as perspiration also contributes to tarnishing.

 Store your jewellery in Brave Edith’s velvet bag and box to help prevent air tarnishing your pieces over time.
 If storing for longer periods, place in a zip lock bag and acid free tissue.
 Also take care to store each piece separately so it doesn’t tangle or scratch against other items.

 If your sterling silver gets dirty, then you should only clean it with water and mild soap.
 Don’t rub it with any abrasive pads and make sure you pat it completely dry with a soft cloth.

 If your silver jewellery is lightly tarnished, it can be brightened up with a polishing cloth.
 We recommend using a silver cloth such as Goddard’s silver polish cloth.
 Do not use paper towel or tissue to clean your jewellery as this will cause scratches.

 For gold vermeil items, you can use warm soapy water and a soft cloth to remove any dirt.
 We do not recommend using chemical jewellery dips on gold vermeil as this can remove the gold.